-Our fake tree is perfectly fine and I burnt a few evergreen scented candles and it was great.
-I also really wanted to put up white lights outdoors this year.
-I just did not have the energy to get it done.
-Guess what, it’s fine!
-Keep your expectations realistic.
-You can make your home lovely and cozy without going all out on every detail.
+Our fake tree is perfectly fine.
+I lit a few evergreen scented candles and it was great.
+I also really wanted to put up white lights outdoors this year, but I just did not have the energy to get it done.
+It’s OKAY.

-Commit to a puzzle with your kids.
+Commit to a holiday puzzle with your kids.
 I KNOW!
 A puzzle.
 I just bought a 500 piece puzzle and little by little we will get it done.

 When you have already spent time planning to slow down, letting go of un-needed tasks, being smart with your shopping, etc… then you have the time to unplug and enjoy your family.
 Imagine that!

 Maybe this one seems odd to include on a Christmas slow down list, but I’m a night owl and my natural instinct is to always stay up late.
 Now that it’s dark so much earlier and cold outside, I’m making a conscience efforts to rest my body.

 A rested body creates a more rested me in the morning and thus continues in helping me stay clam and relaxed during December.
 Plus, with all the extra colds and sickness during the winter months, sleep is a great first start in keeping as healthy as possible.

 This one is still a work in progress for me.
 I’m probably going to add it to my New Year’s Resolution list.
 I’m always tired and going to bed too late is 99% my fault.

 Don’t stress about your daily Holiday Activity Calendar.